piyumila-perera/ThermoFlood/README.md

 3. **Modern Mitigation** — Many modern firewalls and ISPs employ SYN Cookies or ingress filtering (BCP 38), which can detect and drop spoofed packets or absorb the flood's impact.

-4. **Platform Support** — Tested on Debian-based Linux (Pop!_OS). `AF_PACKET` is Linux-specific and will not compile on macOS or BSD without significant changes.
+4. **Platform Support** — Tested on Arch Linux `AF_PACKET` is Linux-specific and will not compile on macOS or BSD without significant changes.

-5. **Packet Count Division** — The total packet count is divided evenly across threads.
-If `-c` is not evenly divisible by `-t`, the remainder packets are not sent.
-For precise counts, use a `-c` value divisible by your thread count.

 ---